intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_inference.md

 There are a few arguments that require only by INC.
 - `tuning_strategy`(optional): it specifies the algorithm to search the tuning space.
 In most cases, you don't need to change it.
 - `timeout`: Timeout of your tuning.
 Defaults 0 means endless time for tuning.
 - `inputs`:      A list of input names.
-Default: None, automatically get names from graph.
+Default: None, automatically get names from the graph.
 - `outputs`:     A list of output names.
-Default: None, automatically get names from graph.
+Default: None, automatically get names from the graph.
 Here is an example to use INC with accuracy control as below.
 It will search for a model within 1% accuracy drop with 10 trials.
 ```python
 from torchmetrics.classification import Accuracy